dhermes/tls-codelab/docs/appendix/root.md

 chmod 444 "${TLS_CERTS}/root-ca-cert.pem"
 ```

-Here we make the root CA certificate read-only to **all** users on the machine,
+Here we make the root CA certificate readonly to **all** users on the machine,
 e.g. so other users could add this CA to a trust store.

 ## Example